 The new homes will be modern and accessible, designed to be safer, more secure, more comfortable and economical, and built to meet the needs of tenants today and into the future.
-The redevelopment will also include private housing, which will help fund the project and create more diverse communities.

-Community benefits of the project include:
+Benefits of the project include:

 - An open space area in the centre of the site, approximately 2,000sqm in size

 - A publicly accessible, shared pedestrian and bicycle path providing connections through the site

 - Spilt between social and private outcomes to be delivered a 50:50 ratio